ruigaohank/unboxed_ecommerce/README.md

   <sub>Entity relationship diagram (ERD) of Unboxed's data.</sub>
 </p>

 A series of data processing and cleaning steps were first undertaken to understand and address data quality issues, such as inconsistent formatting and missing/nonsensical values in several columns.
 These steps were carried out in Excel and are documented [in the workbook](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/unboxed_raw.xlsx).
+A snapshot of the data issue log is viewable [here](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/screenshots/data_issue_log.png).

 ---
 ## Summary of Insights